BasileBux/Kenzan/docs/fonts.md

 The only font types supported are `.ttf` and `.otf`

 The fallback font is located in `~/.config/kenzan/fonts/`.
-I chose the [GeistMono font](https://vercel.com/font).
+I chose the [JetBrains Mono font](https://www.jetbrains.com/lp/mono/).
 I do not own the font, I just really enjoy it.
-You can find the license to that font under `./fonts/GeistMono/OFL.txt` in the repo.
+You can find the license to that font under `./fonts/JetBrainsMono/OFL.txt` in the repo.

 ## Linux